Sankeerthini/IDA-Credits-and-Grants/README.md

 - **Regional Segmentation**: Regions such as South Asia and Eastern South Africa received significant investments, indicating priority areas for growth.
 - **Implementation gaps**: Identifying underserved areas can help redistribute resources and address community development needs.

+### Financial analysis by credit rating

+This section examines the principal and cash structure of the commitments by debt level.

+Research conducted

+- **Debt Status Distribution**: A substantial portion of the debt is denominated in USD and XDR, reflecting the preferred funding of IDA.
+- **Risk management**: A diversified income allocation helps reduce currency risk and provide financial stability.

+---